kiro6/writeups/challenges/cybertalents/web/level easy/  Encrypted Database/README.md

 flag :"ab003765f3424bf8e2c8d1d69762d72c"
 ```

-## i tried to sumbit the flag , but this was not the flag it seems to be encoded , hashed ...etc  , so i used dcode tool
+## i tried to sumbit the flag , but this was not the flag it seems to be encoded , hashed ...etc  , so i used [Decodify](https://github.com/s0md3v/Decodify) tool
 ```bash
 $ dcode ab003765f3424bf8e2c8d1d69762d72c